 Split View on iPad

-Let’s assume you’re writing in Ulysses and want to open Safari in addition.
-Just swipe from the bottom of the screen to open the Dock.
-Now touch and hold the Safari icon, and drag it to the left or right edge of the screen.
+While working in Ulysses, swipe upwards from the bottom of the screen to open the Dock.
+Now touch and hold the Ulysses icon, or that of another app, and drag it to the left or right edge of the screen.

-To give Ulysses and Safari equal space, drag the app divider to the center of the screen.
-To close Safari again, drag the app divider over the app, towards the edge of the screen.
+To close the second window, simply drag the app divider over it, towards the edge of the screen.

 Full-Screen Split View on Mac

-To set up for Split View, it’s best to first open the windows you want to use later in full-screen.
-Let’s give it a try with the editor and Export Preview.
+To set up for full-screen Split View, open the windows you want to display side by side.
+Let’s give it a try with the Ulysses editor and the export preview.
 To move Ulysses into full-screen Split View, you need to click-and-hold the green button in the toolbar until you see a left-and-right view.
 Drag the editor window to either the left or the right and let go of the mouse.
 You will then see all applications which can be moved to the other half of the screen:

-If you need less space for the preview, simply drag the black divider in the middle to the right.
+If you need less space for the preview, you can adjust the window width by dragging the vertical line between the windows.